aitianyu-cn/tianyu-csp/.doc/main-config.md

 5. loader is working for some static resources only, like `html` file, and this is a root path of static files. you can define the static source in some dicionary structure and consume this by setting a system loader in [`Rest Config`](#1).

+6. fallback config is used for when the url is not mapped any path in rest file, to return a default call. fallback config please take a reference from [rest config file](./rest-config.md).

-6. database types indicates the remote dasebase type of each database. this will be used for creating a currect db connection automatically. supporting value: `mysql`
+7. database types indicates the remote dasebase type of each database. this will be used for creating a currect db connection automatically. supporting value: `mysql`

-7. database connection config indicates the user, password, and other connection information for each database. data structure please check the type of `IDatabaseConnectionConfig` in code.
+8. database connection config indicates the user, password, and other connection information for each database. data structure please check the type of `IDatabaseConnectionConfig` in code.

-8. due to `Tianyu-CSP` needs to consume some database table internally, and also to make a generic database implementation. database system rename map is to indicate the database name, table name and field names for system IMPORTANT tables. template please refer [`system database rename map`](./sys-db-rename-map.js)
+9. due to `Tianyu-CSP` needs to consume some database table internally, and also to make a generic database implementation. database system rename map is to indicate the database name, table name and field names for system IMPORTANT tables. template please refer [`system database rename map`](./sys-db-rename-map.js)